pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

     //                                                  vvvvvvvvvv
     let other_tokens = some_other_crate::another_macro!(token_args);
     //                 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    // This invocation gets expanded into whatever `another_macro` expects to be expanded
+    // This call gets expanded into whatever `another_macro` expects to be expanded
     // as.
 There is currently no way to get the resulting tokens without requiring the
     // macro result to compile in the same crate as `my_proc_macro`.
     ...
 }
 ```

-Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro invocations to interact well with _other_ invocations.
+Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro calls to interact well with _other_ calls.
 Additionally, supporting the 'proc macro definition' use case above allows proc macro authors to use other crate macros without demanding that they be proc macros in turn.

-As a side note, allowing macro invocations in built-in attributes would solve a few outstanding issues (see [rust-lang/rust#18849](https://github.com/rust-lang/rust/issues/18849) for an example).
+As a side note, allowing macro calls in built-in attributes would solve a few outstanding issues (see [rust-lang/rust#18849](https://github.com/rust-lang/rust/issues/18849) for an example).

-An older motivation to allow macro invocations in attributes was to get `#[doc(include_str!("path/to/doc.txt"))]` working, in order to provide an ergonomic way to keep documentation outside of Rust source files.
+An older motivation to allow macro calls in attributes was to get `#[doc(include_str!("path/to/doc.txt"))]` working, in order to provide an ergonomic way to keep documentation outside of Rust source files.
 This was eventually emulated by the accepted [RFC 1990](https://github.com/rust-lang/rfcs/pull/1990), indicating that macros in attributes could be used to solve problems at least important enough to go through the RFC process.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation